MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 <!-- cSpell:ignore DDLs Attunity "Attunity Replicate" "Attunity Visibility" Inmon Denodo Teradata Netezza Wherescape DMVs multinode equi Datometry -->

-# Schema migration data definition languages (DDLs)
+# Data definition languages for schema migration

+This article describes design considerations and performance options for data definition languages (DDLs) when you're migrating schemas to Azure Synapse Analytics.

 ## Design considerations

 ### Preparation for migration

-When preparing to migrate existing data to Azure Synapse Analytics, it is important to clearly define the scope of the exercise (especially for an initial migration project).
+When you're preparing to migrate existing data to Azure Synapse Analytics, it's important to clearly define the scope of the exercise (especially for an initial migration project).
 Time spent up front in understanding the database objects and associated processes to be migrated will pay dividends in reducing effort and risk later in the project.

 Create an inventory of database objects to be migrated.
 Depending on the source platform, this inventory will include some or all of the following objects: